2001 Australian Open – Women's singles

 Jennifer Capriati defeated Martina Hingis in the final, 6–4, 6–3 to win the women's singles tennis title at the 2001 Australian Open.
-With the win, Capriati returned to the top 10 in rankings for the first time since 1993.
+It was her first major singles title.
+With the win, Capriati returned to the top 10 in the WTA rankings for the first time since 1993.

-Lindsay Davenport was the defending champion, but lost to Capritati in the semifinals, in a rematch of their semifinals the previous year.
+Lindsay Davenport was the defending champion, but lost to Capritati in the semifinals, in a rematch of the previous year's semifinal.

+This marked the first time the Australian Open officially adopted equal prize money for both men and women.
+It was the second major to do so, following the US Open in 1973, and before the Wimbledon Championships and French Open in 2007.